BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 ## Refinement a.k.a. "recycling"

-However, all this structural bioinformatics savviness could go to the trash can entirely, because as ablation study shows, if refinement/recycling procedure is kept, but IPA is removed, AlphaFold2 performs pretty well.
-Actually if you remove refinement and keep IPA, it works worse than if you remove IPA and keep refinement!
+However, all this structural bioinformatics savviness, as ablation study shows, is less valuable than refinement/recycling procedure.
+Without IPA, but with refinement AlphaFold2 still performs pretty well.
+Actually if you remove refinement and keep IPA, it works worse than if you remove IPA and keep the refinement!

 The ideology of this refinement procedure stems from a computer vision problem of human pose estimation (see [Human Pose Estimation](https://arxiv.org/pdf/1507.06550.pdf) paper).

 ![Refinement](./refinement.png)<center>**Refinement**</center>

-TODO
+In order to accurately predict the human pose, we start with an image and a default pose, concatenated together as separate channels, and let the NN incrementally choose optimal pose update.
+Apparently, protein backbone prediction does not differ much from human pose estimation.

+Again, I feel that just like it happened with triangle inequalities, DeepMind tried 2 alternative approaches to the prediction of 3D structure, IPA and refinement, and instead of choosing one, kept both.

 ## Self-distillation
 Self-distillation is another engineering trick that allowed DeepMind to beat the baseline (see ablation study).

 As our dataset clearly contains much more unlabeled data (over 200M sequences) than labeled (less than 200K structures),